rhaidiz/vimconfig/README.md

 # My VIM configuration

-Clone it like this to get the submodule
+Clone it like this to get the submodule:

     git clone --recursive git@github.com:rhaidiz/vimconfig.git